 - Cupped-head nails feature a rounded head that is easier to countersink for a smooth finish.

-Tip: Remember to drive the nails slightly below the surface, and then use joint tape or compound to cover the heads.
+Tip: Remember to drive the nails slightly below the surface.
+Use joint tape or compound to cover the heads.

 - Coarse drywall screws feature coarse threads to secure drywall boards to studs.